microsoft/Exp-HAIC/README.md

 ```
 @article{fogliato2022who,
         title={Who Goes First?
 Influences of Human-AI Workflow on Decision Making in Clinical Imaging},
-        author={Fogliato, Riccardo and Chappidi, Shreya and Lungren, Matthew and Fitzke, Michael and Parkinson, Mark and Wilson, Diane and Fisher, Paul and Horvitz Eric and Inkpen, Kori and Nushi, Besmira},
+        author={Fogliato, Riccardo and Chappidi, Shreya and Lungren, Matthew and Fitzke, Michael and Parkinson, Mark and Wilson, Diane and Fisher, Paul and Horvitz, Eric and Inkpen, Kori and Nushi, Besmira},
         journal={arXiv preprint arXiv:2205.09696},
         year={2022}
 }